 Ceiling Restoration in the Main Hall and Retail Concourse

-In August 2011, a 5.8 magnitude earthquake shook the DC metropolitan area, effecting Union Station.
+In August 2011, a 5.8 magnitude earthquake shook the DC metropolitan area, affecting Union Station.
 The most notable damage was to the historic plaster ceilings in the Main Hall and Retail Concourse.
 In order to inspect and repair the monumental coffered ceiling, a rolling scaffolding system was designed to allow for the public to continue to safely pass through the station while work progresses above.

 In the Main Hall, the ceiling is comprised of five bays.
 Each bay received plaster repairs, fresh paint, and new, higher quality gold leaf.
 Above the ceiling, a new steel support system was installed for the plaster, along with improvements made to the ventilation system and worker maintenance access.
 Each bay took approximately six months to complete, and in the spring of 2016, all five bays were completed.